 From the testing we did here, the patch seems to work great.
 However, a timer "auto pause/stop" should be implemented to stop the timer while the user edit a filter, or click a link.

-#9 Updated by Yoann VANDOORSELAERE over 12 years ago
+#9 Updated by Yoann VANDOORSELAERE almost 13 years ago

 Another update, attached.

 - Pause the timer when a link is clicked, and the page is loading.

 - Pause the timer when a CSS popup is triggered, activate it again when it is hidden.

 - Don't activate the timer on page load, if the checkbox is not checked.